Most programmers are used to targeting x86 systems where char is signed char

 This might even work, but I wouldn’t bet on it.
 Standards don’t seem

-modifiers to be applicable to wchar_t
+to guarantee signed or unsigned modifiers to be applicable to wchar_t.

 An actual solution

-should work just fine regardless whether its
+of the code that uses char should work just fine regardless whether its

 signed or not.
 In those places where it does matter it’s easy to be explicit.